l0k3ndr/tull/README.md

 `pip install tull`

+OR

+1. clone the repo
+2. create a venv and activate it
+3. pip install -r requirements.txt

 ### Usage

 Execute `tull web` and it will give you few urls.
 Open the one with TULL_WEB_URL in front.